 All Berlinale visitors can use the voting cards to choose the winners of the Audience Award in the Panorama section.
 The Panorama Audience Award was inaugurated in 1999 and is presented by radioeins radio station, rbb television and the Panorama section.

 The jury is made up of twelve readers of the daily newspaper "Berliner Morgenpost".
 The prize is awarded to a feature film in the Competition section.

 Since the Berlinale 2007, the Berlin-based national daily newspaper "Tagesspiegel" has awarded a Readers' Prize.
-The jury consists of nine members and the prize is given to the best film in the Forum.
+The "Tagesspiegel" Readers' Jury Award is given to the best film in the Encounters section.

-Since 2011, ARTE has presented the ARTEKino International Prize, which is worth 6,000 Euros and goes to one of the projects selected for the Berlinale Co-Production Market.
+Since 2011, ARTE has presented the ARTEKino International Award, which is worth 6,000 Euros and goes to one of the projects selected for the Berlinale Co-Production Market.

 Prizes of Independent Juries

 A jury is considered independent when its members are not selected by the Berlinale.
 A number of independent juries award prizes at the Berlinale.
 The high level of quality and diversity of the films are an invitation for critical examination and discerning judgment that opens up new directions.
 Accordingly the independent juries award their prizes along different criteria, in accordance to the special intention linked to each award.